Dia de Muertos in Patzcuaro Lake, Michoacan, sometime close to midnight…

 Eventually, we made it out of Tzintzuntzan, only to find ourselves trapped further down the road behind parked coaches.
 Sinking deeper and deeper into delirious exhaustion, the mood inside our pickup ping-ponged between frustration and hilarity.

-Wandering through the graveyard felt like a living dream.
-As well as marigolds, candles, and offerings, the graves were also decorated with fruit.
+Wandering through the graveyard felt like a living dream as I battled exhaustion, wide-eyed, trying to take in every sight.
+As well as the familiar marigolds and candles, the graves were also decorated with fruit.
 The cemetery was still crowded, even at 4 in the morning.
 It’s traditional to stay at the graveside all night, and many locals do so.
 This is, after all, the only night that the spirits of the dead can return to the land of the living.

 We too were up the whole night.
 We drove back to Morelia with the sunrise glowing pink ahead of us, lighting the fertile valleys of Michoacan state.
 Giddy, exhausted, and overwhelmed by the magic I’d witnessed on that endless journey through the night of the dead, I fell into bed at seven in the morning.

-“Our dead are never dead to us, until we have forgotten them.”
+“Our dead are never dead to us, until we have forgotten them.”– George Eliot

-Joy, celebration, and warmth – that’s what I remember about Dia de Muertos in Patzcuaro Lake.
-Joy: abundant, palpable joy, even in the face of death and mourning.
+Joy, celebration, and warmth.
+That’s what I remember about Dia de Muertos in Patzcuaro Lake.
+Abundant, palpable joy – even in the face of death and mourning.
 A celebration to honour the dead.
 Warmth, welcome, laughter, community.
 It was, first and foremost, a party.
 This is how I want to treat death, and how I want to go myself.
 Remembering that, as Sirius Black once said, the dead we have loved never truly leave us.

 By celebrating their dead once a year, Mexicans ensure that they are never truly gone.
 They live on within us, in our memories and our hearts.
 They live on in our words, opinions, and actions, too; in the ways they shaped us.
 Remember your dead with joy and with love, and perhaps their spirits will walk again on Dia de Muertos.